 .topojsonfile.
 (No other files are required.)

-Note: You can only connect to point geometries, linear geometries, and polygons in current versions of Tableau.
+You can connect only to point geometries, linear geometries, and polygons in current versions of Tableau.
 You cannot connect to mixed geometry types.

 If your data does not display diacritics (accent marks on characters) properly, check to make sure the file is UTF-8 encoded.

 In Tableau Desktop: click the New Data Source icon and select Spatial file.

 In Tableau Online or Tableau Server (Creator role): Select Create > Workbook.
 Select the Files tab.